-Student Age Group Required Vaccines 0 0 4 doses of DTaP, DTP, or DT vaccine in a school based program not licensed as a child care 3 doses of Polio vaccine provider 3 doses of Hib vaccine or 1 dose of Hib given at or after 15 months of age 3 doses of pediatric Hepatitis B vaccine 1 dose of MMR or MMRV given on or after 12 months of age 1 dose of varicella (chickenpox) or MMRV given on or after 12 months of age.
+Student Age Group Required Vaccines Ages 2 through 5 years enrolled 4 doses of DTaP, DTP, or DT vaccine in a school based program not licensed as a child care 3 doses of Polio vaccine provider 3 doses of Hib vaccine or 1 dose of Hib given at or after 15 months of age 3 doses of pediatric Hepatitis B vaccine 1 dose of MMR or MMRV given on or after 12 months of age 1 dose of varicella (chickenpox) or MMRV given on or after 12 months of age.
 Written documentation (including year) of varicella disease from parent, guardian, or health care provider will be accepted.
-4 doses of pneumococcal or 1 dose of pneumococcal given on or after 15 months of age Students entering school (Kindergarten or 1 st Grade 3 doses of DTaP, DTP, DT, or Td vaccine, one given on or after the 4 th birthday depending on the school district's entering grade) 3 doses of Polio vaccine district o entering grade) 3 doses of pediatric Hepatitis B vaccine or 2 doses of adolescent vaccine if student is 11-15 years of age 2 doses of MMR or MMRV vaccine, given on or after 12 months of age and separated by at least one month 2 doses of varicella (chickenpox) or MMRV given on or after 12 months of age.
+4 doses of pneumococcal or 1 dose of pneumococcal given on or after 15 months of age Students entering school (Kindergarten or 1 st Grade 3 doses of DTaP, DTP, DT, or Td vaccine, one given on or after the 4 th birthday depending on the school district's entering grade) 3 doses of Polio vaccine diothoto ontonnig gradoj 3 doses of pediatric Hepatitis B vaccine or 2 doses of adolescent vaccine if student is 11-15 years of age 2 doses of MMR or MMRV vaccine, given on or after 12 months of age and separated by at least one month 2 doses of varicella (chickenpox) or MMRV given on or after 12 months of age.
 Written documentation (including year) of varicella disease from parent, guardian, or health care provider will be accepted.
 If the child has had varicella disease, they do not need any varicella shots.
-Students entering 7 th grade Must be current with the above vaccinations AND receive 1 dose of Tdap (contain Pertussis booster) Students transferring from Must be immunized appropriately according to the grade entered.
+Students entering 7 th grade Must be current with the above vaccinations AND receive 1 dose of Tdap (contain Pertussis booster) Students transferring from outside the state at any grade Must be immunized appropriately according to the grade entered.